apple/ml-mobileclip/README.md

 }
 ```

-## Acknowledgements
+## 🙏 Acknowledgements

-Our codebase is built using multiple opensource contributions, please see [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) for more details.
+This codebase builds upon multiple open-source contributions.
+See [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) for details.

+---

+We welcome your contributions!
+If you have suggestions, improvements, or want to get involved, please open an issue or submit a pull request.